 - provide a method to view and leverage the data collected

 Admiral Accounts makes it easy for a publisher to implement a registration wall for all or part of their site.
-The Admiral Customer Love team will help set up or handhold every publisher to get started with the following:
+The Admiral Customer Love team can help set up or handhold publishers to get started with the following:

 - Review registration template options, edit the copy, colors, and logo used in registration form.